patsys/boulder/docker/README.md

+## Boulder
+Run Boulder without python use Monit on Alpine image set only for single network no red/blue.
 ## Work in Progress
 This Container is WIP
-## Boulder
-Run Boulder without python use Monit on Alpine image
+* Database Migration not Implement and Database Error
+* Config Files not changed
+* Create TLS certs not implement
+* Not all services in monit file
+* Service only run in one contianer split to use multiple instances as example for kubernetes not possible